 As soon as the order left that toothless mouth, Sakura gathered chakra into her fist and ran at him.
 "Right!"
 She yelled then threw her punch.
 Her fist connected soundly with Hiruko, and the puppet's body gave in.
-It crumbled down around the body concealed inside, which instantly leapt away.
-The figure was covered in a black cloak, so Sakura couldn't see the features of the person.
-But she knew who it was all the same.
+It crumbled down around the ninja concealed inside, and he instantly leapt away.
+Sasori was covered in a black cloak, keeping his face hidden, because he was a fan of unnecessary dramatics like that.

 "So you've finally come out, huh?"
 Chiyo inquired.

 "That's his real body!"
 Sakura exclaimed.
 Sasori rolled his eyes, though the kunoichi couldn't see it.

 "I've come this far to see my grandson's face.
 After twenty years, what say we face each other?"